simonesilvestroni/m2m-website/_webdesign/reevoo.md

  - git
 description: "Reevoo is a pioneer of ratings and reviews services for brands and retailers.
 Built on WordPress with custom plug-ins and fully integrated with Salesforce."
 excerpt: false
-summary: "Following Reevoo strict guidelines, we developed a multi-language <strong>bespoke WordPress corporate website which included a live demo application</strong>.
+summary: "Following Reevoo strict guidelines, we developed a multi-language bespoke WordPress corporate website which included a live demo application.
 It shown potential clients how user generated content such as reviews, ratings and conversation could be delivered and embedded on their web products.
-The website featured <strong>integrations with Salesforce</strong> for lead generation and LinkedIn for authentication.
+The website featured integrations with Salesforce for lead generation and LinkedIn for authentication.
 Despite an heavy usage of images and videos, we managed to achieve a good performance."
 toc: false
 featimage: true
 featimage-url: '/assets/images/reevoo.jpg'